yichenwang0/respiratory_pathogen_infohub/README.md

    ![image](https://github.com/yichenwang0/respiratory_disease_infohub/assets/59595330/5765704e-d739-4428-925e-9630ca8f583a)
    Please note that the screenshots only display the top portion of the gene annotation page.

-4. Optional: Visit the corresponding NCBI GenBank reference sequence page by clicking the highlighted accession number.
+**3. Visit the corresponding NCBI GenBank reference sequence page by clicking the highlighted accession number.
+(Optional)**

 ## Requirements
 The Respiratory Pathogen Information Hub is currently deployed on the bfx3.aap.jhu.edu server.
 To access the application, you need to be connected to JHU Network or VPN.
 Once connected to the JHU network or VPN, you can access the application using the following link: http://bfx3.aap.jhu.edu/ywang833/final/respiratory_pathogen_infohub.html